 The Cosmic Order Bride

-He is a fourth generation Montanan who had “escaped” twenty years earlier by attending Evergreen College in Olympia, WA.
+He is a fourth generation Montanan who "escaped" twenty years earlier by attending Evergreen College in Olympia, WA.
 He is not going to be a rancher, but a writer.
-That dream ends when both his parents die in head-on collision during a freak blizzard on the Chief Joseph Highway.
+That dream ends when both his parents die in a head-on collision during a freak blizzard on the Chief Joseph Highway.